 Anti-Aging Skincare Routine

 NOVOS approved anti-aging skincare routine looks as follows (none of the products featured are sponsored):

-- Use an exfoliating skin cleanser, ideally with salicylic acid, like Olay Regenerating Cream Cleanser (not sponsored).
+- Use an exfoliating skin cleanser, ideally with salicylic acid, like Olay Regenerating Cream Cleanser.

-- Use a cream or serum that hydrates the skin (e.g. with hyaluronic acid) and that contains a science-based active ingredient, like skin (copper) peptides or arctiin, and that ideally also contains sunscreen (with a Solar Protection Factor (SPF) of at least 15).
-Examples are The Ordinary Buffet + Copper Peptides (not sponsored) or Eucerin Hyaluron-Filler + Elasticity (not sponsored).
+- Apply a cream or serum that provides skin hydration, such as one with hyaluronic acid.
+Look for products that incorporate scientifically proven active ingredients like copper peptides or other similar compounds.
+Ideally, choose a product that also includes sunscreen protection, with a Solar Protection Factor (SPF) of at least 30 or higher.
+Some examples of such products include The e The Ordinary Buffet + Copper Peptides (lacks SPF) or Eucerin Hyaluron-Filler + Elasticity (contains SPF).

 - Apply sunscreen in case your day cream or serum does not contain sunscreen.